Code-Institute-Submissions/user-centric-assg/README.md

 # Credits
 ## Content
 The about page was taken from [this wikipedia page](https://en.wikipedia.org/wiki/The_Monkees).
+The booking page was taken from [this monkees page](https://www.monkees.com/about).

 ## Media
 The audio clips and video were taken from this [github respository](https://github.com/Code-Institute-Org/project-assets).
 Photos were taken from  https://www.pexels.com/, a stock image library and googling search images of The Monkees.